DrAndrewThaler/DolphinView/README.md

 And DolphinView was born.

 Ultrasonic rangefinders (at lease the readily available ones use for proximity detection) are really short range (less than half a meter).
 I replaced those with a much longer range time-of-flight LiDAR unit.
-It's the kind of thing you might see on a drone to detect and avoid onstacles.
+It's the kind of thing you might see on a drone to detect and avoid obstacles.
 Using this LiDAR unit, I created a system that pulses like SONAR the closer an object gets to you.

 But that's just a proximity alarm.
 The real trick is sending the signal to your brain the way a dolphin might.